danirus/buildbot-sample-conf/README.md

     root@server:~# apt-get install apache2 python-pip python-virtualenv python3 git tree

+The Setup consists of the following steps:

 1. Setup the in-house Git repository for the Django project
-2. Setup the Github repository for the Django app
+2. Setup the GitHub Git repository for the Django app
 3. Install Buildbot
 4. Configure Buildbot
 5. Web servers setup